WCSCourses/HelminthBioinformatics_2023/manuals/module_2_linux_scripting/module_linux_scripting.md

 # Open a text editor to create your script.
 Do not use a word processor.
 An example is gedit.
 If you don’t have a favourite text editor already run this.
 $ gedit &

-# In the editor window type ‘echo “Hello world!”’ and save the file with the name hello.sh.
+# In the editor window type ‘echo “Hello world!”’ and save the file with the name "hello.sh".

 ```
 - Congratulations!
 You have created your first script.